LordNoteworthy/cpu-internals/System Programming.md

     - Faults: A fault is an exception that can generally be corrected and that, once corrected, allows the program to be restarted with no loss of continuity.
 When a fault is reported, the processor restores the machine state to the state prior to the beginning of execution of the faulting instruction.
 The return address (saved contents of the CS and EIP registers) for the fault handler points to the faulting instruction, rather than to the instruction following the faulting instruction.
     - Traps: A trap is an exception that is reported immediately following the execution of the trapping instruction.
 Traps allow execution of a program or task to be continued without loss of program continuity.
 The return address for the trap handler points to the instruction to be executed after the trapping instruction.
     - Aborts: An abort is an exception that does not always report the precise location of the instruction causing the exception and does not allow a restart of the program or task that caused the exception.
 Aborts are used to report severe errors, such as hardware errors and inconsistent or illegal values in system tables.

+### Model-Specific Registers
+* The Pentium processor introduced a set of model-specific registers (__MSRs__) for use in controlling hardware functions and performance monitoring.

+### Memory Type Range Registers
+* Memory type range registers (__MTRRs__) are a new feature introduced into the IA-32 in the Pentium Pro processor.
+MTRRs allow the processor to optimize memory operations for different types of memory, such as RAM, ROM, frame buffer memory, and memory-mapped I/O.
+* MTRRs are MSRs that contain an internal map of how physical address ranges are mapped to various types of memory.
+The processor uses this internal memory map to determine the __cacheability__ of various physical memory locations and the optimal method of accessing memory locations.
+* For example, if a memory location is specified in an MTRR as write-through memory, the processor handles accesses to this location as follows.
+It reads data from that location in lines and caches the read data or maps all writes to that location to the bus and updates the cache to maintain cache coherency.
+* In mapping the physical address space with MTRRs, the processor recognizes five types of memory: _uncacheable (UC), uncacheable, speculatable, write-combining (WC), write-through (WT), write-protected (WP), and writeback (WB)_.